rturo20/Pico2WWebServer/README.md

 3. Find the Pico's IP address (check router DHCP list or use network scanner)
 4. Open a web browser and navigate to: `http://<pico-ip-address>/index.html`

+### Servo Control

+The web interface provides a servo control page with an on/off toggle switch:

+1. **Toggle Servo ON**: Click the switch to turn it ON
+   - Servo moves to middle position (1.5ms pulse width)
+   - Status displays "Servo: ON" in green
+   - LED on Pico blinks briefly to confirm command received

+2. **Toggle Servo OFF**: Click the switch again to turn it OFF
+   - Servo stops receiving PWM signal
+   - Status displays "Servo: OFF"
+   - LED on Pico blinks briefly to confirm command received

+**Note**: The servo control uses CGI (Common Gateway Interface) to communicate between the web page and the Pico.
+Commands are sent via HTTP GET requests to `/servo?action=on` or `/servo?action=off`.

 ## Customizing Web Content

 1. Edit files in the `fs/` directory: